- Q1: What does The Children’s Trust typically fund?

-QA: Frequently visit The Children’s Trust website; subscribe to The Children’s Trust weekly provider bulletin; and follow The Children’s Trust on social media (Facebook, Twitter and Instagram).
+A: Frequently visit The Children’s Trust website; subscribe to our Weekly Provider Bulletin; and follow The Children’s Trust on social media (Facebook, Twitter and Instagram).

 - Q6: What paperwork do I need to apply for funding from The Children’s Trust?